A Beginner’s Guide to Web Optimization (Tips & Best Practices)

-Images are important part of your website.
-However if they are not properly optimize, they can become a burden and end up utilizing unpredictably large amount of bandwidths on daily basis.
+Images are an important part of your website.
+However, if they are not properly optimized, they can become a burden and end up utilizing unpredictably large amounts of bandwidths on a daily basis.
 Here are some best practices to optimize your images:

 - Don’t Scale Images